OleVik/grav-plugin-presentation/CONTRIBUTING.md

 Guidelines for bug reports:

-1. Check you satisfy the **[Grav requirements](http://learn.getgrav.org/basics/requirements)** and **Plugin requirements](https://github.com/OleVik/grav-plugin-presentation#requirements)**
+1. Check that you satisfy the **[Grav requirements](http://learn.getgrav.org/basics/requirements)**

-2. **Check this happens on a clean Grav install** &mdash; check if the issue happens on any Grav site, or just with a specific configuration of plugins / theme
+2. **Check that this happens on a clean Grav installation** &mdash; check if the issue happens on any Grav site, or just with a specific configuration of plugins / themes

-3. Use the **[GitHub issue search](https://github.com/OleVik/grav-plugin-presentation/issues)** &mdash; check if the issue has already been reported.
+3. Use the **[GitHub issue search](https://github.com/OleVik/grav-plugin-presentation/issues)** &mdash; check if the issue has already been reported

-4. Check if the issue is already being solved in a **[Pull Requests](https://github.com/OleVik/grav-plugin-presentation/pulls)**
+4. Check if the issue is already being solved in a **[Pull Request](https://github.com/OleVik/grav-plugin-presentation/pulls)**

 5. Create a [reduced test case](http://css-tricks.com/reduced-test-cases/) and **provide step-by-step instructions on how to recreate the problem**: Include code samples, Page snippets or YAML-configuration like plugin settings or FrontMatter as needed, **as well as the version of Grav, the plugin, and other plugins or themes**

-A good bug report shouldn't leave others out information.
+A good bug report shouldn't leave out information.
 Please try to be as detailed as possible in your report.

 - What is your environment?
 Is it localhost, OSX, Linux, on a remote server?
-Same thing happening locally and or the server, just locally, or just on Windows?
+Is the same thing happening locally or on the remote server, or just on Windows?

 - What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
+What browser(s) and OS' experience the problem?

 - What would you expect to be the outcome?